garysweaver/irie/README.md

 This will allow you to remove / not have to use attr_accessible and do mass assignment inside your code and tests.
 Instead you will put this information into your permitters.

 Note that restful_json automatically includes `ActiveModel::ForbiddenAttributesProtection` on all models, as is done in Rails 4.

+#### JSON Response Generators

+##### ActiveModel Serializers

+If you want to use [ActiveModel Serializers][[active_model_serializers], use:

+    gem 'active_model_serializers'

+Then create your serializers, e.g.:

+    /app/serializers/singular_model_name_serializer.rb

+Without having to do anything else, each restful_json controller will use `/app/serializers/singular_model_name_serializer.rb`, e.g. `/app/serializers/bar_serializer.rb` for the actions: index, show, new, create, update, destroy (not edit).

+If you want to define a different serializer another action, e.g. the index action so that a list of instances has a different JSON format:

+    serialize_action :index, with: BarsSerializer

+You can also use a specific format for multiple actions:

+    serialize_action :index, :my_other_list_action, with: BarsSerializer

+The built-in actions that support custom serializers (you can add more) are: index, show, new, create, update, destroy, and any action you automatically have created via using the restful_json `query_for` method (keep reading!).

+##### JBuilder

+If you want to use JBuilder instead to render, first:

+    gem 'jbuilder'

+If you want to enable JBuilder for all restful_json services, you need to disable all renders and respond_withs in the controller:

+    RestfulJson.render_enabled = false

+Or you can also just enable/disable rendering in a controller via setting `self.render_enabled`:

+    self.render_enabled = false

+Then make sure you add a JBuilder view for each action you require.
+Although all may not be relevant, we support: index, show, new, edit, create, update, destroy.
+Maybe you'd create:

+    /app/views/plural_name_of_model/index.json.jbuilder
+    /app/views/plural_name_of_model/show.json.jbuilder
+    /app/views/plural_name_of_model/create.json.jbuilder
+    /app/views/plural_name_of_model/update.json.jbuilder

+See [Railscast #320][railscast320] for examples.

 ### App-level Configuration